CIUT-FM: Programming

 Programs in the spoken word (talk radio) format include: local politics, current events and news; as well as programs focused on Indigenous Peoples, Women in Politics, African Canadian Families, Community Activism, and Health Care.

 Musical programming includes many different genres such as folk, classical, Latino, world music, indie, rock, and electronic music.

 CIUT is the home of The Prophecy, the longest running drum and bass radio show in North America.

 Aside from being home to two of the longest running Hip Hop shows in Canada; The Drill Squad & The Masterplan Show, 6 Degrees has been recognized as one of the most influential Hip Hop radio shows in Toronto today.
+As of July 2025, the Generation Next Radio (The Masterplan Show) has been removed from the lineup by station Manager Ken Stowar.

 Alumni

 Former Radio Varsity/CIUT talent includes: